ZahraMA99/Databases/Day2.md

 ## Laying the table: fields :notes:
 **A field is a column in a table.** <br/>
+it holds one piece of information about all observations in the table.
+The "name" field in the patrons table lists all of the names of our library patrons.

 ## More table manners :carousel_horse:
 *Because field names must be typed out when querying a database with SQL, field naming is important.* <br/>